sllozier/sllozier/README.md

  When I am not learning new tech, teaching future engineers or building applications, you will find me camping 🏕, fishing 🎣 or hiking 🥾 with my sweet family 👨‍👩‍👧‍👦.

- I bring drive, curiousity and compassion I bring to everything I do!
+ I bring drive, curiosity, and compassion to everything I do!

 </blockquote>